Nasty Girl Meets Patchouli Babe

 She had a point, but I still hated it.
 That line.
 River of tears.
 No one will like that line … too melodramatic I thought.

 Patchouli Babe gave me the look and I couldn’t argue with her anymore.

 “What the Hell?”
 I thought.
 “This is my song and it was a river of tears and the wildfire can't be put out now.
 I won’t let that happen.
 Not after all this!”

 Patchouli Babe smiled.
 She was having a very good day.

-Next thing I knew I was seated in my makeshift studio, painting.
-With fire.
+Next thing I knew I was seated in my makeshift art studio, making art with ink, and fire.
 Not painting fire- paiting with fire, burning ink on ceramic tile.
-It seemed the perfect medium for this whole day.
+It seemed the perfect medium for the day.
 First the embers formed, then the wildfire, strand by strand like a flaming head of hair, all the while holding one piece of the song in my head: Wear that wildfire like a crown!

 This one is going on the wall to remind me: This is my fire and it wants to burn.
 Nasty Girl?
 She’s just a ripple in the wind left over from a long ago storm.
 I’m so done with her.

 The lyrics are on my poetry blog.
 The title: Wildfire!